keshavsaini07/learning-nest/README.md

         getCustomer(@Req() req: Request, @Res() res: Response) {}
     ```

-8. Request and Response: Implemented both the express and nest versions of fetching an id from the service layer.
+8. GET Request and Response: Implemented both the express and nest versions of fetching an id from the service layer.
     - Nest Way: You can directly return the details if found or throw an HttpException if anything goes wrong.
 The ParseIntPipe transforms string type to number (int) type.
     ```
     @Get('/search/:id')